PawelLipski/-git-machete-blog-2/blog-2.md

 actually repeats pretty often in a daily work with `git machete`, especially when you receive a lot of remarks from reviewers and push fixes in rounds that follow one another.

-To free yourself from thinking about what to check out/rebase/push next, you can turn to `git machete traverse` - a wizard that walks (or rather, `traverse`s) the branch dependency tree and suggests what needs to be done to restore sync of branches with their parent branches and remotes.
+To free yourself from thinking about what to check out/rebase/push next, you can turn to `git machete traverse` - a wizard that walks (or rather, traverses) the branch dependency tree and suggests what needs to be done to restore sync of branches with their parent branches and remotes.

 Let's check out the `develop` branch (which is listed first in the definition file) and then iterate through the branches.